 Lack of treatment options is not a reason not to treat prediabetes.
 There are CDC-approved DPP providers nationwide, and many employer and other health plans offer a DPP to their covered participants.
 The DPP has a standard curriculum that takes place in weekly or monthly sessions over the course of a year.
 It is designed to help you lose weight and make physical activity part of your life by learning and practicing strategies to integrate health into your regular routine.

 Prediabetes treatment typically does not require intensive involvement by your healthcare provider.
-Instead, losing weight, getting active, and eating well are some of the most effective treatments for prediabetes.
+Instead, losing weight, getting active, and eating well are some of the most effective treatments that can help reverse prediabetes.
 Those are the components that a DPP emphasizes.

 Attending in-person DPP meetings can be burdensome, especially if they are at inconvenient times or in a place that is hard to get to.
 If that is the case, Lark DPP may be a good choice for you.
 It is an entirely digital DPP that you can access anytime through your smartphone.
 You can go through the DPP lessons and receive customized coaching on weight loss, healthy eating, exercise, and sleep.
 You can check your eligibility to enroll in Lark DPP.

 Prediabetes Treatment Can Improve Your Health In Other Ways

 Do diet and exercise sound like a general prescription for health?
 They are!
 If you use them to treat prediabetes, you can expect plenty of other benefits.
 Losing extra weight, eating well, and being physically active are linked to lower risk for:

 - Hypertension (high blood pressure)

 - Alzheimer’s disease

 - And more

 You Can Feel Energized From Your Prediabetes Treatment